corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 * The [new withEntityManager API](https://api.corda.net/api/corda-os/4.8/html/api/javadoc/net/corda/core/node/ServiceHub.html#withEntityManager-block-) for using JPA inside your flows and services.
-* [Reference States](cordapps/api-states.md#reference-states), that let you use an input state without consuming it.
+* [Reference states](cordapps/api-states.md#reference-states), which let you use an input state without consuming it.
-* [State Pointers](cordapps/api-states.md#state-pointers), that make it easier to ‘point’ to one state from another and follow the latest version of a linear state.
+* [State pointers](cordapps/api-states.md#state-pointers), which make it easier to ‘point’ to one state from another and follow the latest version of a linear state.

 Please also read the CorDapp Upgradeability Guarantees associated with CorDapp upgrading.